This gnocchi gratin recipe features bold and creamy gorgonzola cheese and rich, flavorful mushrooms.

 While work is still rolling in for the year, I’m going to do my best to slow down for a second, reflect, and set myself up for hopefully another year of unexpected fulfillment.

-Part of my relaxation technique is to spend time in the kitchen making cozy and comforting winter food like this cheesy gnocchi and gorgonzola gratin.
+Part of my relaxation technique is to spend time in the kitchen making cozy and comforting winter food like this cheesy gorgonzola and gnocchi gratin.
 It’s full of savory mushrooms and crunchy rustic bread bits.

 Exactly what I want a big bowl of when the weather outside gets frightful.